 - Payer.
 People who can have their purchases reimbursed by someone else (such as the company they work for) are more likely to exhibit price inelastic behavior.
 For example, an employee is more likely to stay at an expensive hotel if his or her company is paying for it.

-The elasticity or inelasticity of demand is a consideration in the pricing of products.
-Clearly, inelastic demand gives you a great deal of room in price setting, whereas elastic demand means that the appropriate price is very well defined by the market.
+Clearly, inelastic demand gives a great deal of room in price setting, whereas elastic demand means that the appropriate price is very well defined by the market.
 However, products having inelastic demand tend to have smaller markets, whereas products with elastic demand can involve much larger sales volume.
 Thus, a company pursuing a strategy of only selling products with inelastic demand is also limiting its potential sales growth.

 From a practical perspective, companies are most likely to set prices based on what competitors are charging for their products, modified by the perceived value of certain product features.
 Price elasticity can also be used to fine-tune prices, but it is still more of a theoretical concept than one that has practical applicability.

 The formula for the price elasticity of demand is the percent change in unit demand as a result of a one percent change in price.
 The calculation is: